"I went to Kyoto and visited the Ginkaku-ji Temple.

 Here’s a Recipe for Yatsuhashi if anyone would like to try it.

 This article was posted on Tuesday, June 7th, 2016 at 7:22 pm and is filed under Countries & Cultures, Japan, Japan, Japanese Cuisine, Traveling.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply